 Phototherapy is defined as the exposure to nonionizing radiation for therapeutic benefit.
-It may involve exposure to ultraviolet A (UVA), ultraviolet B (UVB) or various combinations of UVA and UVB radiation.
-UV light therapy, including phototherapy and photochemotherapy is used for the treatment of certain skin conditions.
+It may involve exposure to UVA UVB or various combinations of UVA and UVB radiation.
+UV light therapy, including phototherapy and photochemotherapy, is used for the treatment of certain skin conditions.

 Targeted phototherapy may also be used in specific conditions that have not responded to standard therapies describes the use of ultraviolet light that can be focused on specific body areas or lesions.
-In contrast, photochemotherapy or psoralens in conjunction with ultraviolet A is the therapeutic use of radiation in combination with a photosensitizing chemical.
+In contrast, photochemotherapy or psoralens in conjunction with UVA is the therapeutic use of radiation in combination with a photosensitizing chemical.
 Treatment with these modalities may involve partial or whole-body exposure.
-Photochemotherapy has been used for a large number of skin diseases, but confirmed data of its usefulness is available in only a relatively few.
-PUVA uses a psoralen derivative in conjunction with long wavelength ultraviolet A (UVA) light (sunlight or artificial) for photochemotherapy of skin conditions.
+Photochemotherapy has been used for a large number of skin diseases but confirmed data of its usefulness is available in only a relatively few.
+PUVA uses a psoralen derivative in conjunction with long wavelength UVA light (sunlight or artificial) for photochemotherapy of skin conditions.

-Targeted phototherapy with handheld lamps or lasers is also being investigated.
+Targeted phototherapy with handheld lamps or lasers is also being evaluated.
 Potential advantages of targeted phototherapy include the ability to use higher treatment doses and to limit exposure to surrounding tissue.
-Original NB-UVB devices consisted of a Phillips TL-01 fluorescent bulb with a maximum wavelength (lambda max) at 311 nm.
-Subsequently, xenon chloride (XeCl) lasers and lamps were developed as targeted UVB treatment devices; they generate monochromatic or very NB radiation with a lambda max of 308 nm.
+Original UVB devices consisted of a Phillips TL-01 fluorescent bulb with a maximum wavelength (lambda max) at 311 nm.
+Subsequently, xenon chloride (XeCl) lasers and lamps were developed as targeted UVB treatment devices; these devices generate monochromatic or very narrowband (NB) radiation with a lambda max of 308 nm.
 Targeted phototherapy devices are directed at specific lesions or affected areas, thus limiting exposure to the surrounding normal tissues.
 They may therefore allow higher dosages compared with a light box, which could result in fewer treatments.

 There are numerous medical and surgical treatments aimed at decreasing disease progression and/or attaining repigmentation.
-Topical corticosteroids, alone or in combination with topical vitamin D3 analogs, is a common first-line treatment for vitiligo.
+Topical corticosteroids, alone or in combination with topical vitamin D3 analogues, are common first-line treatment for vitiligo.
 Alternative first-line therapies include topical calcineurin inhibitors, systemic steroids, and topical antioxidants.
+Treatment options for vitiligo recalcitrant to first-line therapy include, among others, light box therapy with narrowband ultraviolet B (NB-UVB) and psoralen plus ultraviolet A (PUVA) and targeted light therapy.

-Light therapy for vitiligo includes both targeted phototherapy and photochemotherapy with psoralen plus ultraviolet A (PUVA).
+Light therapy for vitiligo includes both targeted phototherapy and photochemotherapy with psoralen plus PUVA.
 Vitiligo is an idiopathic skin disorder that causes depigmentation of sections of skin, most commonly on the extremities.
 Depigmentation occurs because melanocytes are no longer able to function properly.
-The cause of vitiligo is unknown; it is sometimes considered to be an autoimmune disease.
+The cause of vitiligo is unknown; it is sometimes considered an autoimmune disease.
 The most common form of the disorder is nonsegmental vitiligo (NSV) in which depigmentation is generalized, bilateral, symmetrical, and increases in size over time.
 In contrast, segmental vitiligo (SV), also called asymmetric or focal vitiligo, covers a limited area of skin.
 The typical natural history of vitiligo involves stepwise progression with long periods in which the disease is static and relatively inactive, and relatively shorter periods in which areas of pigment loss increase.

-Treatment options for vitiligo recalcitrant to first-line therapy include, among others, PUVA and targeted light therapy.
-PUVA uses a psoralen derivative in conjunction with long-wavelength ultraviolet A light (sunlight or artificial) for photochemotherapy of skin conditions.
+PUVA uses a psoralen derivative in conjunction with long-wavelength UVA light (sunlight or artificial) for photochemotherapy of skin conditions.
 Psoralens are tricyclic furocoumarin that occur in certain plants and can also be synthesized.
 They are available in oral and topical forms.
 Oral PUVA is generally given 1.5 hours before exposure to UVA radiation.
-Topical PUVA therapy refers to directly applying the psoralen to the skin with subsequent exposure to UVA light.
-With topical PUVA, UVA exposure is generally administered within 30 minutes of psoralen application.
+Topical PUVA therapy refers the direct application of psoralen to the skin with subsequent exposure to UVA light.
+With topical PUVA, UVA exposure is generally administered within thirty minutes of psoralen application.
+No topical psoralen formulation is currently available in the US.